 January: Published a journal article, "Data disaffection: Toward a relational and affective understanding of datafication" (co-authored with Josh Widera and Mike Ananny) in New Media & Society

-November: My paper on the sociotechnical dynamics of expertise in the privacy tech industry was recognized with a Special Mention for Best Student Paper at the Association of Internet Researchers (AoIR) conference in Sheffield, UK
+October: Published a solo-authored paper, "Unpacking expertise in the privacy tech industry", in the conference proceedings of the AoIR Selected Papers of Internet Research -- which was recognized with a Special Mention for Best Student Paper at the Association of Internet Researchers (AoIR) conference in Sheffield, UK

 September: My paper proposing legal protections for metadata was awarded 3rd place in the Student Paper Competition at the Research Conference on Communications, Information, and Internet Policy (TPRC)